amaz1none/devex-fe-grades/shared/values.md

 I do it without discussing why it is so necessary, without assessing the risks.
 In case of failure, I reduce the level of confidence in the technical expertise of the team.

+## 📇 7.
+Flexibility
+### Evolution instead of revolution
+#### 👍How to👍
+In Project C, you need to make changes to the agreed scope of work.
+I'm discussing how this will affect the initial agreements.
+If everything is OK, we change it.
+#### 👎How not to👎
+There are a lot of bugs in Project C.
+Every month I bring new libraries to it and change the approach to development, without finishing what I've started.
+As a result, there are even more problems.